A Tour of Historic Felt Mansion; then and now

 The Man Behind It All - Dorr Eugene Felt

 Dorr E. Felt was a naturalist ahead of his time.
 He loved the rolling grassy dunes and dark green forests along Michigan's west coast and purchased approximately 1000 acres where he constructed a 12,000+ square foot mansion.
 Today it's well known as the Felt Mansion in Southwest Michigan between Holland and Saugatuck.
-Concerned for the environment, Dorr Felt intuitively knew the dunes were fragile (unheard of then) and so built his mansion a mile away from the Lake Michigan shoreline.
+Ahead of his time, Dorr Felt was concerned for the environment.
+He intuitively knew the dunes were fragile (unheard of then) and so built his mansion a mile away from the Lake Michigan shoreline.
 It took three years to build and was completed in 1928.